Can my neighbour block my sunlight?

 Right to light is assessed by measuring the percentage of visible sky from a specific point. if at least half the rooms floor area at working plain height (The work plane height is the height of the surface where the main tasks are performed) is illuminated by 0.2% of the visible sky.

-A claim for infringement of the right to light may arise If the light is reduced below this level by a new development.
+A claim for infringement of the right to light may arise if the light is reduced below this level by a new development.

 If a right to light is infringed, you can apply for an injunction, damages or both against the person interfering with the right, regardless of planning permission being granted.
 This can be made at anytime before the development is completed to prevent it or after the development is completed obtaining an order for the development to be demolished.